DexterBulwark/VirtualServiceAgreements/README.md

 **ALL**
 - `billingInfo` (default to customer info if not provided)
-- `savedOn` (this should be filled on our end when the json is recieved)
+- `savedOn` (this should be filled on our end when the json is received)

 **GENERAL PEST**
 - `services->recurring` (would not be needed for One Time Treatments)